staabm/staabm.github.io/_posts/2025-11-15-phpstan-validates-phpunit-data-provider.md

 ### Improved `assertArrayHasKey` inference

-Made possible by a [fix in the PHPStan core](https://github.com/phpstan/phpstan-src/pull/4473), we are now able to properly narrow types after a call to `assertArrayHasKey`.
+Based on a [fix in the PHPStan core](https://github.com/phpstan/phpstan-src/pull/4473), we are now able to properly narrow types after a call to `assertArrayHasKey`.
 This will help to prevent false positive errors you may have experienced in the past.